robaElshazly/HireIt/README.md

 - Search items that I nee to hire.
 - see available times for booking.
 - Make bookings and payments through the website and receive a booking confirmation email.
+- If I try to make a booking without being logged in, I'll be dirested to the sign in page.
 - Add an item for hire.
 - view my items for hire.
-- Edit my items for hire.
-- Delete my items for hire.
+- Edit and Delete  my items for hire.

 ## Wireframes